Core-Periphery Structure in Networks: Real Networks

 \subsection{The London Underground}

-We compute core values for the London Underground (`Tube') transportation network, which exhibits a strong core-periphery structure but a weak community structure.
+One expects many metropolitan (metro) and subway transportation networks to exhibit a core-periphery structure \cite{marc-subway}.
+To illustrate this, we compute core scores for the London Underground (`Tube') transportation network, which exhibits a strong core-periphery structure and a weak community structure.
 We collected the data for this example using the website for the London Underground ({\tt http://www.tfl.gov.uk}).
 The Tube network that we assembled has 317 nodes (one for each station) and weighted edges that represent the number of direct, contiguous connections between two stations.
-For example, Baker Street and Paddington share an edge of weight 2, as they are adjacent stations on the Circle Line and the Hammersmith \& City Line.
-They are also connected by the Bakerloo Line; however, they are not adjacent stations on this line, so it does not affect the weight of the edge between them.
+For example, Baker Street and Edgware Road share an edge of weight 2, as they are adjacent stations on both the Circle Line and the Hammersmith \& City Line.
+They are also connected by the Bakerloo Line; however, they are not adjacent stations on that line, so it does not affect the weight of the edge between them.

-Ccomunity detection (as detected by optimizing modularity at the default resolution value using the Louvain \cite{Blond08} algorithm) splits this network into 21 communities, with the largest community of size 19.
-Most of these communities are formed by groups of stations on a single line.
-Hence, these communities do not appear to give much information about this network.
+We partitioned the network into communities algorithmically by optimizing the modularity quality function \cite{New10,Port09,Fort09} using the Louvain \cite{Blond08} computational heuristic.
+This splits the network into 21 communities, and the largest community that we obtained contains 19 nodes\footnote{The Louvain method is stochastic, so one can get slightly different network partitions in different runs of the algorithm.
+We simply wanted a reasonable community structure as a means of comparison, so we used a single run of the algorithm in each situation for which we compute community structure.}.
+Most of these communities consist of groups of stations on a single line.

-Table~\ref{tuberesult} shows the result of applying the {Core Score} method to the London Tube network.
-We list the top ten stations and their corresponding {Core Scores}.
+In Table~\ref{tuberesult}, we show the results that we obtained for the London Tube network by computing aggregate core scores (\ref{totalcorescore}) using the core quality (\ref{R}) and the transition function (\ref{trans1}).
+We list the top ten stations and their corresponding aggregate core scores.